What do you MEAN you don't want to fill out those forms? (Explore--front page) (Photo credit: Wikipedia) |

 At certain ages and in some social circles it can be hard not to go along with demeaning and aggressively hostile comments and actions toward others.
 To not bully, to not laugh at the mocking of others, or to show that you have real empathy or concern for easy targets when in front of others sharing or enforcing the fragile macho identity can get you labeled as uncool.
 Unmanly.
 A wimp.
 A volunteer target.
 But only by others more insecure than you.
 When someone with self-confidence rather than arrogance stands up to other so-called "men", shows no fear, and displays no tolerance for fools, the fragile males are often left with grade school threats or dismissals.
 You know, the ones everyone on the playground knew were just hot hair and a way to save face after you got put in your place.
 "It was just a joke."
 "You take things to seriously."
 "Just be cool."

+This delicate and easily threatened male identity also influences their defenders and enablers, as apparently these tough guys need to be coddled and protected from anyone who disapproves of their boorish or violent behavior.
 Which is why it bothers me those who write about their concerns and frustrations are attacked or dismissed.
 Whether or not such individuals are part of a loud but obnoxious minority, what they say and do is still is part of a larger cultural message to which impressionable girls and boys are exposed.
 Just because someone you like or love does it, or just because it's something you were used to growing up, doesn't make it acceptable.
 The "boys will be boys" excuse is giving a free pass and encouragement to even worse behavior, none of which is healthy or helpful to anyone.

 My primary interest in posting about this is to challenge this kind of behavior and to get more people actively thinking about how to reduce or eliminate such pointless and damaging ignorance from their own lives.
 For example, there has been a long debated concern over sexism in online gaming.
 It's important when people write about such behavior as unacceptable and clue people in who may have no idea what their friends or kids are getting up to (or being subjected to) when they log in to play a game or visit a gaming forum.
 I am not suggesting, to use that example, that parents keep their kids offline.
 Nor do I wish promote censorship for any of other venues through which harassment occurs.
 Rather, I hope that the more people are willing to talk about this, the more we will be able to make the issue more transparent and to give those who choose to act like creeps less cover.
 As for parents, they need to be to know as much as possible about such issues, whether they come up in gaming or elsewhere, so they can better help their kids understand and deal with such foolishness.